xertxiao/Siete_Y_Medio/README.md

 Test Case:
 	1. If a player input more bet thant he/she has, ask for reentering the number
 	2. If a plyaer input 0, ask for reentering the number
+	3. if a player lost all his money, game quits
+	4. If computer losses more than 900, quits
+	5. Cases for both player and computer burst, or either one of them bursts (computer wins if both burst, player bursts then computer wins, computer bursts then player wins)